yury-g/MyCodePlayground/whereToBuy.md

 ```
 This Playground is a collection of code for the most popular uses of PulseSensor and Arduino.

-- The playgroud includes a number of projects, with the code already written-out and commented! 🤘
 - Use this code to get started quickly, or do advanced stuff. 👍
+- The code is already written-out and commented! 🤘
 - Switch between projects right in the Arduino IDE (software). 💻
 - Contritube your projects code back to the GitHub hive-mind. 🐝
 ```